 "Don't mind her name," said the sawyer.
 "My wife calls her Sorrow only because she was abandoned.
+She is a bit mongrelized as you can see.

 However be that, she will work well without complaint."

 As he spoke Sorrow saw the side smile on his face.